danilnagy/dmc/_posts/2015-09-09-basics-of-computer-programming-part1.md

 print type(blueberries)
 ```

-it will tell you it's an int beause 'blueberries' is now a variable with an int stored inside of it.
+it will tell you it's an int because 'blueberries' is now a variable with an int stored inside of it.

 In Python, many operators are 'over-loaded', which means that they function differently depending on the data structure that they are used on.
 For instance, if we type